Man who allegedly attacked Paul Pelosi waives court appearance, future hearings set - KTVZ

 David DePape — the man accused of attacking House Speaker Nancy Pelosi’s husband, Paul Pelosi, one week ago — on Friday waived his appearance in a San Francisco Superior Court.

-A status hearing set for November 28 and a preliminary hearing was set for December 14.
+A status hearing was set for November 28 and a preliminary hearing was set for December 14.

 DePape is charged with six counts relating to the attack including attempted murder, burglary, assault, false imprisonment and threatening the family member of a public official.
 He has pleaded not guilty to all state charges.